Nuclear reactor physics

 Nuclear reactor physics is the field of physics that studies and deals with the applied study and engineering applications of chain reaction to induce a controlled rate of fission in a nuclear reactor for the production of energy.

 Most nuclear reactors use a chain reaction to induce a controlled rate of nuclear fission in fissile material, releasing both energy and free neutrons.
 A reactor consists of an assembly of nuclear fuel (a reactor core), usually surrounded by a neutron moderator such as regular water, heavy water, graphite, or zirconium hydride, and fitted with mechanisms such as control rods which control the rate of the reaction.

-The physics of nuclear fission has several quirks that affect the design and behavior of nuclear reactors.
-This article presents a general overview of the physics of nuclear reactors and their behavior.

 Criticality

 In a nuclear reactor, the neutron population at any instant is a function of the rate of neutron production (due to fission processes) and the rate of neutron losses (due to non-fission absorption mechanisms and leakage from the system).
 When a reactor's neutron population remains steady from one generation to the next (creating as many new neutrons as are lost), the fission chain reaction is self-sustaining and the reactor's condition is referred to as "critical".
 When the reactor's neutron production exceeds losses, characterized by increasing power level, it is considered "supercritical", and when losses dominate, it is considered "subcritical" and exhibits decreasing power.

 The "Six-factor formula" is the neutron life-cycle balance equation and takes the form $k = \eta f p \varepsilon P_{FNL} P_{TNL}$.
 The parameter k is known as the effective multiplication factor (also denoted by $K_{eff}$), and defined to be k = number of neutrons in one generation/number of neutrons in preceding generation.
 As indicated by its name, the Six-factor formula accounts for six factors in the fission reaction process: